 brought to a neighbor’s house during the day.
 Early in the morning, they would gather their

-girls to witness their mother’s suffering from this dreaded disease.
+to witness their mother’s suffering from this dreaded disease.
 In an attempt to explain her agony

 to Céline, Azélie allowed her to see the deep swelling and bruising of this disease which was

 located from her shoulder up to her neck.
 This experience left an indelible imprint on her for the

 rest of her life.
 The fear of losing their mother still preoccupied both of their minds even though

 they were not present to witness it.
 They looked into every opportunity they could find to

 comfort their mother’s suffering.
 They would take home with them some fruit they had saved

 and try to give it to their mother.
 But it was well past the time where their mother was able to

 digest any solid food anymore.
-Their part to try and relieve their mother’s suffering
+Their part to try and relieve their mother’s suffering was a valiant